bahaidev/textbrowser/README.md

     some reusable, pointing to scripts, or how else to designate auto-field plugins?

-    1. Update README and files.jsonschema to reflect new changes
+    1. Update README and files.jsonschema as needed to reflect new changes

 1. Choose clearer naming/structure for locale table/field keys

     1. Consider `tablealias` and default to `table` or something (as `fieldalias` defaults to `fieldname`); aliased heading (also used as the title of the page)

-1. Update schemas to reflect new localization-related file changes (languages.json, files.json, metadata files) and make one for site-sample.json (and move to `bahaiwritings` as site.json)

 1. Review code for readability, refactoring opportunities